Pnickolas1/Edu-Care/README.md

 * Career Guidance
 * Job Shadowing

-This volunteer antrey will be posted a listing to a filterable board for school officials to peruse.
+This volunteer entry will post a listing to a filterable board for search by school administrators and teachers.
 Volunteers can create as many listings as they would like, and can review and update this information in their user dashboard.